Arfaz123/http_handler/CONTRIBUTING.md

-# Contributing to DioHandler Flutter Package
+# Contributing to HttpHandler Flutter Package

-Welcome to the contribution guide for the DioHandler Flutter package!
+Welcome to the contribution guide for the HttpHandler Flutter package!
 We're excited to have you contribute to our project.
 Before you start, please take a moment to read the following guidelines.

 ## Code of Conduct